GyroTools/gtagora-connector-py/README.md

 ```

 Get all items of a folder.
-An item could be a exam, series or a dataset
+An item could for example be an exam, series or dataset

 ```python
 items = folder.get_items()